AbdurazaaqMohammed/RestoreCRC32/README.md

    * You can also patch multiple files at once in this way (May be useful if someone forgot to patch the CRC32 before splitting architectures or something).

  There are options to only patch the CRC32 of AndroidManifest.xml and classes.dex files, and to toggle the restoration of the last modified date of files in the archive.

+## Limitation
+The original file you pick must be the *actual original* file and not one that you already restored the CRC of.

 # Screenshots
 Screen after sharing files with the app